Skip to content

 Run it with sensible defaults

 Using annual salary of 60,000, hours worked per week of 40, working weeks per year of 48, annual wealth built of 10,000, the calculation works out to 31.25.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Annual Salary (Gross), Hours Worked per Week, Working Weeks per Year, and Annual Wealth Built — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works